gboeing/ppd534/assignments/group-assignment-04/README.md

 You will analyze the data you downloaded in assignment 1, and optionally other new data as needed.
 Create a new Jupyter notebook.
 Use geopandas to load your data set and clean/process it as needed.

 Join two datasets together (either a pandas merge or a geopandas spatial join).
+Project them to a sensible CRS.
 Using the mapping techniques we learned in class, visualize interesting aspects of your data.
-Create at least 3 maps and explain both the map's interpretation and projection that you chose to use (in markdown).
-These maps can be plotted with geopandas directly or with cartopy.
-Each map should be followed by a markdown cell that succinctly explains what you are visualizing and why it is interesting: tell us its story.
+Create at least 3 maps.
+Each map should be followed by a markdown cell that succinctly explains the map's interpretation, the projection that you chose to use, and what you are visualizing and why it is interesting: tell us its story.
+This story should be accompanied by any relevant descriptive statistics, as needed, to round out the picture.

 At the end of the notebook, include a markdown cell that identifies each group member and describes their contribution to this assignment (one sentence each).